 Often confused with psychologists, psychotherapists are different in that they train less from a strictly scientific and analytical perspective.
 Various kinds of mentally stimulating and direct work is carried out with individuals by psychotherapists.
 Like with other counselling practitioners, many who work with a psychotherapist do so for several months or years in an attempt to cope with issues that are preventing them from living a full and healthy life.
 The practice of psychotherapy is similar to psychology in terms of bettering the lives of patients, but the latter opts for a more observant and analytical perspective as opposed to psychotherapy’s more spiritual approach that is adapted to suit the needs of each individual.
 In Ontario, many psychotherapists are also social worker or marriage and family therapist.

-In layman’s terms, a psychologist is a trained professional who studies how we think, feel, react, and exhibit behaviour from a scientific perspective.
+In layman’s terms, a psychologist is a trained professional who studies how we think, feel, react, and exhibit behavior from a scientific perspective.
 By carefully observing and analyzing the attitudes, emotions, and personalities of patients, psychologists discuss with them how to overcome various problems stemming from their feelings and thoughts.
-They focus their research on various topics, including mental health problems (depression, anxiety, etc.), rehabilitation and coping with disabilities and/or chronic illnesses, addictions and substance abuse, criminal behavior, marital and family relationships, and lifestyle management such as anger or stress, among many others.
+They focus their research on various topics, including mental health problems (depression, anxiety counselling, etc.), rehabilitation and coping with disabilities and/or chronic illnesses, addictions and substance abuse, criminal behavior, marital and family relationships, and lifestyle management such as anger or stress, among many others.
 A psychologist holds either a master’s or doctoral degree in psychology that stems from 6 to 10 years of university studies, and they can branch into several specialties (such as child psychology).
 This enables them to develop a firm and comprehensive understanding of the human condition, making them highly knowledgeable professionals that understand how our minds work and deal with negative or unexpected factors.

 Psychiatrists are medical doctors (M.D.), specializing in mental health.
 They must complete medical school, pass a written examination to receive a provincial license, complete four years of residency, and become board certified.
 Psychiatrists are qualified to diagnose mental problems and their physical manifestations, including addiction and substance abuse disorders, bipolar disorder, anxiety disorders, post-traumatic stress disorder (PTSD) and other mental health conditions.
 In addition to psychotherapy treatments (“talk therapy”), psychiatrists are licensed to prescribe medications such as antidepressants, sedatives, and mood stabilizers to treat the corresponding disorder.
 In Ontario, you need to a referral from your doctor to see a psychiatrist.
 While some psychiatrists will do talk therapy, due to the high demand of resources, many psychiatrists will assess medication and connect clients with another counselling practitioner for talk therapy.